deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

 ..
 We simply add this new method to the simulator object, run the
 .. simulation, apply our proceessing, and plot the data.

+.. skip: next

 .. plot::
     :context: close-figs
     :caption: A simulated central-transition selective spectrum of :math:`{87}^\text{Rb}`.
 The large number of sidebands from the previous simulation have been suppressed.

     sim.methods = [ct_pulseacquire]
     sim.config.number_of_sidebands = 70  # Reset number of sidebands for efficiency